-Parents of babies with sickle cell trait are less likely to receive genetic counseling, study saysSeptember 11th, 2012 in Genetics /
+Parents of babies with sickle cell trait are less likely to receive genetic counseling, study saysSeptember 11, 2012 in Medicine & Health / Genetics

 Parents of newborns with the sickle cell anemia trait were less likely to receive genetic counseling than parents whose babies are cystic fibrosis carriers, a new study from the University of Michigan shows.